Fernoss/dataexpert_io_free_bootcamp_my_version/readme.md

 # 🚀 DataExpert.io Free Bootcamp

-Welcome to the **DataExpert.io Free Bootcamp**!
+**DataExpert.io Free Bootcamp**!
 This bootcamp is designed to provide a comprehensive introduction to modern data engineering concepts and tools.
 It consists of **lectures**, **assignments**, and **labs** to help you develop hands-on experience in building and maintaining data systems.

 ## 📚 Bootcamp Overview